 Some of the company’s projects take place in locations that are sparsely populated and with minimum, if ever, telecommunications facilities.
 He says the mobility contract implemented in the past year delivered massive gains, with Skye for Business and Office 365 allowing teams to work from anywhere at any time.

 Agile by default

-Without a doubt, the uptake of digital technologies – from collaboration technology, analytics, cloud services – are prompting the organisations to change their business models.Read more: 'What do we get for our IT spending?': A CIO's response
+Without a doubt, the uptake of digital technologies – from collaboration technology, analytics, cloud services – are prompting the organisations to change their business models.Read more: Gartner asks, does your service provider have a bimodal roadmap?

 For CIOs, it means adopting new mindsets and structure to operate at various speeds.
 David Habershon and his team at the Ministry of Social Development are in the midst of a ‘Simplification Programme’ that will transform service delivery and transactional services at the agency.

 The challenge is to maintain deep engagement and deliver at pace, whilst building digital capability in the IT team.

 He says the IT team is using this major programme to develop a stronger digital capability across the organisation.
 “This is more than a new two-speed, hybrid operating model,” explains Habershon.Read more: NZ IT spending to reach $11.5 billion in 2016: Gartner

 “It is a balance to how we deliver IT projects and services.
 This will be a new strength area that will see us able to take best advantage of both the ‘Agile by default’ process of project delivery, as well as ensuring enterprise stability for our core systems.
 This way of working will not only make IT better, it will support business change in the wider Ministry.”